ThKrypt/QualCoder/Other-information.md

 General:

-* Multi-language support
+* Multi-language support - some work done on French and German

-* Add open standard for import and export to other software.
+* Add REFI-QDA open standard for import and export to other software.

 #  About the author